-The spine??
-What does THAT have to do with it?
-Everything.
-But we will get to that in a bit.
 First, let’s take a look at some foods that lower cholesterol.
 In 2009, a Harvard publication stated that in order to regulate cholesterol levels people need to add foods that lower LDL, the harmful cholesterol-carrying particle that contributes to artery-clogging atherosclerosis.
 While at the same time, cutting back on foods that boost LDL.
 The article suggests incorporating the following cholesterol lowering foods into one’s diet:

 - Oats.
 Studies have proven that soluble fiber-rich foods like oats help lower cholesterol by binding cholesterol and its precursors in the digestive system and dragging them out before they get into circulation.
 To lower LDL, try starting your day with some delicious, gluten-free rolled oats!

 - Beans.
 Beans are also incredibly rich in soluble fiber.
 And they take longer to digest, meaning that your body will feel fuller for a longer period of time.
 Try a garbanzo bean salad for lunch!